Mission + Vision

 Website: Shannon Brunette

-In addition to her studio practice, Monick-Isenberg is a professor of Fine Art at the Minneapolis College of Art and Design, where she teaches drawing, coordinates and teaches both the MFA Teaching Theory and Practice, and the BFA Teaching Artist Minor.
+In addition to her studio practice, Monick-Isenberg is a professor of Fine Art at the Minneapolis College of Art and Design and acting chair of Fine Arts department where she oversees the fine arts majors, teaches drawing, coordinates and teaches both the MFA Teaching Theory and Practice, and coordinates the BFA Teaching Artist Minor.
 In addition to teaching and a lively art practice, she has participated in the development and implementation of community based teaching artist residencies in Minnesota through Minneapolis Public Schools, St. Paul Public Schools and the Perpich Center for Arts Education.
-As a founding member of Form and Content Gallery Collective in downtown Minneapolis, the Jewish Woman’s Artist Circle, past board member of Rimon: The Minnesota Jewish Arts Council, and co-founder of The Drawing Project she actively participates the arts community in the Twin Cities working ‘in and through the arts’.
+As a founding member of Form and Content Gallery Collective in downtown Minneapolis, the Jewish Woman’s Artist Circle, past board member of Rimon: The Minnesota Jewish Arts Council, 20165-17 co-facilitator of the Jewish Artist Lab and co-founder of The Drawing Project she actively participates the arts community in the Twin Cities working ‘in and through the arts’.

 Website: Lynda Monick-Isenberg